 Marketing - Associate Degree

-Marketing is a dynamic, exciting, and essential to the success of every business.
+Marketing is dynamic, exciting, and essential to the success of every business.
 In today's fast-paced organizations, marketing is everyone's responsibility.
 As a Marketing graduate, you have the tools and experiences you need to develop and execute marketing plans, participate in teams, utilize information technology, integrate digital and social media strategies, create and deliver presentations, develop selling strategies and close sales, and develop your leadership skills.
 Marketing roles are available in every type of organization -- manufacturer, wholesaler, retailer, service provider or non-profit.
-Some of the many career opportunities may include customer service representative, account manager, event marketing specialist, market researcher/analyst, social media coordinator, digital marketing specialist, sales executive, and promotions coordinator.
+Some of the many career opportunities may include customer service representative, account manager, event coordinator, marketing specialist, market researcher/analyst, social media coordinator, digital marketing specialist, sales executive, and promotions coordinator.

 Follow Your Path